embedworkflow/embed-workflow-demos/beginner/todo-slack-notifications/README.md

    ![Imported Workflow](media/workflow-imported-success.png)

    > **Important:** The import creates your workflow structure.
-You must configure each action and create connections.
-Continue with the configuration steps below.
+You'll need to configure connections and activate the workflow to make it functional.

-5. **Configure Connections**
+5. **Configure Your Service Connections**
-   Set up the connections required for this workflow:
-   - **Slack** - Bot token for sending messages
-   - **Gmail** - Email account for notifications

-   For more information about setting up connections, check the [Embed Workflow Documentation](https://docs.embedworkflow.com/)
+   Update the imported workflow actions with your actual service connections:

+   **Slack Connection:**
+   - Click on any Slack action in your workflow
+   - Add your Slack Bot Token (get from [Slack API](https://api.slack.com/apps))

+   **Gmail Connection:**
+   - Click on the Gmail action
+   - Follow the OAuth flow to connect your email account

 6. **Activate Workflow**
    Toggle "On" → Click **Publish Changes**